danielxu04/expense-tracker/README.md

 # Expense Tracker

-A React.js app that will track your annual expenses by month.
+A React.js app to help you track your annual expenses by month.